mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/pbes.rst

 the answer to some verification task.
 Currently, two strategies have been implemented for solving PBESs:

-* Enumerative, by translation to BES, implemented in :ref:`pbes2bool`.
+* Enumerative, by translation to BES, implemented in :ref:`tool-pbes2bool`.
-* Enumerative, by translation to parity games, implemented in :ref:`pbespgsolve`.
+* Enumerative, by translation to parity games, implemented in :ref:`tool-pbespgsolve`.

 Symbolic approximation + Gauß elimination
 """""""""""""""""""""""""""""""""""""""""